 These gluten free keto cheese breadsticks are slathered in garlic butter, and totally delicious.
 They're super simple to make, and totally keto friendly too!

 Who doesn't love a super cheesy piece of garlic bread?
 Now, make it gluten free and keto friendly, so you can actually feel good about eating it too, and boom!
 A winner!

-These soft gluten free keto cheese breadsticks are made with just a few simple ingredients and are easy to master.
+These soft, gluten free cheesy breadsticks are made with just a few simple ingredients and are easy to master.
 Dunk these glorious cheesy bites into your favorite marinara sauce.
-You’re going to love them!
+You're going to love them!

 - Mozzarella cheese, cream cheese & egg - These three ingredients are often used in keto friendly creations to bind the dough together.
 We suppose this dough technically make this dough a "fat head dough".
 It's incredibly delicious and super simple to master.